 Mt.
-Baden-Powell from Islip Saddle is a 11.5 mile point-to-point trail located near Mt Wilson, CA and is rated as difficult.
+Baden-Powell from Islip Saddle is a 11.5 mile point-to-point trail located near Mt Wilson, California and is rated as difficult.
 The trail is primarily used for hiking and is accessible from March until November.
 Dogs are also able to use this trail.

 Incedible 360 mountain views, PCT trail with many great peak opportunities If you are looking for a beastly hike in the Angeles forest, you want great vistas, and a high elevation trail, then this is your hike.
 This one is a real butt kicker with nearly a 5000 foot elevation gain over 8.1 miles.
 You start at the Islip Saddle and immediately begin your climb.
 The first mile gives you a good feel of what you are in store for most of the way.
 The second mile into Little Jimmy Campground levels off, and some might want to camp here before taking the rest of this trek along the PCT.
 You will meet most trekkers coming the opposite direction.
 From the camp head toward Windy Gap and then take the PCT trail headed up to Mt.
 Baden Powell.
 This third mile is another large gainer.
 The good news is that one you reach this crest, you've already done a lot of the climbing for this trip.
 There is still plenty left to climb, however, so make sure you bring lots of water, food, and good fitting shoes.
 You will want to be in top shape for this one.

 Try this with a full pack and camp either on summit of BP or at several gear spots desending to Vincent Gap. the distance is closer to 13 miles and the Park signs with mileage are clearly wrong.
 The sign at the entrance to the PCT at VG reads 4.2 to the summit of BP and just 200 feet up the trail a sign reads 3.7.
 The sign at the junction to Dawson's saddle reads a ridiculously short distance to Little Jimmy as well.
 Just go...it's 12 or 13 miles.